-The final day of AV2 is plenty long enough, but overall pleasant and with views of yet another spectacular National Park, Dolomiti Brunello.
-Soak in the final kilometres of this epic route before finishing in Croce d’Aune, a tiny town just outside of Feltre.
-You’ve made it!!
+The final day of AV2 features dramatic and often unexpected views of yet another spectacular National Park, Dolomiti Brunello.
+At 21km, it’s no slouch for a final day, so soak in the final stage of this epic route before finishing in Croce d’Aune, a tiny town just outside of Feltre, where pizza and chilled Aperol Spritz await.
+You’ve made it!

 This comprehensive guide to Day 13 of Alta Via 2 contains detailed section times, route recommendations, adventurous side trips, via ferrata, and heaps of insider tips— use it to plan your hike & then refer back on the trail so you always know what to expect!